|Trim Size / Pages||6 x 9 in / 304|

-A real-life neurological mystery—and captivating story of reinvention—by the author of The Daring Book for Girls.
+A real-life neurological mystery and captivating story of reinvention by the New York Times bestselling author of The Daring Book for Girls.

 Andrea Buchanan lost her mind while crossing the street one day.
 Suffering from a horrible cough, she inhaled the cold March air, and choked.
 She was choking on a lot that day.
 A sick son.
 A pending divorce.
 The guilt of failing, as a partner, as a mother.
 Relieved when the coughing abated, she thought it was over.
 She could not have been more wrong.